Blogs

 Soft Vs. Hard: Which Toothbrush Should You Choose?

 Choosing the right toothbrush for your morning brushing routine is a crucial step for healthy teeth.
 We are bombarded with literally hundreds of opinions about this choice.
 Some say a soft brush is the right type of toothbrush.
 Others say the hard brush is the way to go.
-The answer is a soft brush, according to most dentists that are experienced in this field.
-So, let us dig down and explore the reason behind why soft brushes are the preferred and right form of a toothbrush for your teeth.

 Continue reading